 The immense potential that antioxidants have to prevent and manage diabetes is good news, given Indians’ genetic predisposition to type-II diabetes.6-10

 Diabetes is usually accompanied by either the increased production of free radicals or by impaired antioxidant defences (due to the high blood sugar and other metabolic struggles), which leads to multiple complications affecting the blood vessels, kidneys, eyes (retina and lens), nerves and the skin.11 Some of these can be managed by insulin injections and other medications- but not all.
 Here, a dose of antioxidants can go a long way.

-The phytonutrients in grape seeds are called proanthrocyanidins, and have an exceptionally high antioxidant power: 20 times greater than vitamin E and 50 times greater than vitamin C!
-Proanthrocyanidins are believed to be highly beneficial for diabetic people – insomuch that their effects are comparable to those of an anti-diabetic drug called metformin.12
+The phytonutrients in grape seeds are called proanthocyanidins, and have an exceptionally high antioxidant power: 20 times greater than vitamin E and 50 times greater than vitamin C!
+Proanthocyanidins are believed to be highly beneficial for diabetic people – insomuch that their effects are comparable to those of an anti-diabetic drug called metformin.12

 The (primary) difference between the two?
-Metformin has been linked to heart problems, while proanthrocyanidins, like many other antioxidants, have therapeutic effects on the heart – incidentally, our next topic.13,14
+Metformin has been linked to heart problems, while proanthocyanidins, like many other antioxidants, have therapeutic effects on the heart – incidentally, our next topic.13,14

 4] They Improve Heart Health